SECNetLabUNM/SDN_WMN_SECNet/Pub_Sub_GUI/Pub_Sub_Instructions.md

 ```

 ### Request Data
-The client will provide the GUI with the following data from the device:
+The client will provide the GUI with the following data dictionary from the device:

 1. OpenFlow switch ID
 2. Device MAC address